mfocko/blog/blog/2024-02-04-first-language.md

 :::

-I will describe my journey by taking two _very_ different paths, self-study and the high school experience.
+I will describe it by taking two _very_ different paths, self-study and the high school experience.
 Self-study path begins just a year or two before the high school and majority of the time they overlap which certainly creates a unique experience.

 ### Self-study

 My first time touching a proper programming language was around ‘11 and it was a VB.NET[^1].
 If you have a look at this language, it is a rather verbose language.
-However if you understand English, it is very easy to read because of the said verbosity.
+However if you understand English, it is very easy to read because of said verbosity.
 When you dig deeper, you may find some very weird stuff going on, like indexing of arrays, or even allocating arrays that preallocates one more or one less[^2] element than the specified size.
 Syntax is also quite unusual with apostrophes marking the comments.
+You could say each language has its own peculiarities.

 Overall it's not that bad and the book I've had[^3] was rather nice.
 In retrospective I would say that VB.NET is very nice first language, because it's